nicoandra/presentations/graphdb-demo/index.md

 `MATCH` is used as some kind of `SELECT`

 `MERGE` and `CREATE` are used as some sort of `INSERT` and `UPDATE`

 But to be honest there's no one-to-one mapping.
 You'll need to destructure yourself and switch to a graph mindset!

+But to be honest there's no one-to-one mapping.
+You'll need to destructure yourself and switch to a graph mindset!